 Bogota and Salsa Records

-After more searching on google, another city with a few record shops I found was called Bogota.
-Luckily, this was on my list of places to visit; I was due to be there in about 5 days time.
-After visiting a wonderful town called Salento – a chilled out place with plenty of hiking and biking – I took the 8 hour bus (I know, long, but you get used to long bus rides in Colombia) to Bogota.
+After more searching on Google, another city with a vinyl culture appeared to be, Bogota.
+Luckily, this was on my list of places to visit; I was due to be there in about 5 days’ time.
+After visiting a wonderful town called Salento – a chilled-out place with plenty of hiking and biking – I took the 8-hour bus (I know, long, but you get used to long bus rides in Colombia) to Bogota.
 Bogota is a city renowned for its graffiti art as much as anything else.
 It seemed a little rougher around the edges than Medellin, and it was.
-I was swiftly reminded by the owner of the hostel I was staying at that sections of the city were not safe to go, especially at night.
+I was swiftly reminded by the owner of the hostel I was staying in that sections of the city were ‘not safe to go’, especially at night.

 Used Salsa And Dusty Records

 The last city I’d be visiting on my Colombian adventure was Cali.
-Unfortunately this was only for a day and a night, so I wasn’t going to get time to search for records.
+Unfortunately, this was only for a day and a night so I wasn’t going to get time to search for records.
 It is, however, the home of Salsa.
 Walk around the main area at night and there will be a plethora of salsa clubs where you can watch (or join in) with locals who love nothing more than to dance the night away.

 Despite not getting to experience Cali’s vinyl culture, I’d had a fantastic time in Colombia discovering the country, the people, and the music.
-If you love salsa and records, Colombia is a place you must visit, but make sure you also take in everything else this wonderful country has to offer.
+If you love salsa and records, Colombia is a place you must visit, but make sure to also take in everything else this wonderful country has to offer.